ioos/bio_data_guide/Standardizing Marine Biological Data/README.md

 Hello and welcome to the Standardizing Marine Biological Data Guide!
-Here, we document relevant resources and standards which apply to various marine biological data sets.
-This is a growing guide that is put together by sciecntists and data managers responsible for transforming their data to meet international standards.
+Here, we document relevant resources and standards which apply to various marine biological data types.
+This is a growing guide that is put together by scientists and data managers responsible for transforming their data to meet international standards.

+This guide is meant for  data managers, scientists, or technicians new to transforming/publishing/mobilizing data.
+There is a general introduction to the world of international data integration, followed by some specific examples of data transformations.

-To contribute to this guide;
+To contribute to this guide see (CONTRIBUTING.md)[https://github.com/ioos/bio_data_guide/blob/master/Standardizing%20Marine%20Biological%20Data/CONTRIBUTING.md]

-i) Fork this repository, make contributions, submit a pull request.

-Edit existing chapters and content or create a new .txt, .md, or .Rmd file to share with world your beautiful data transformation.
-Data-type specific transformations are encouraged as well as solutions to general problems.